Binary Tree Basic and Common Types

 7 8

-The above is a simple binary tree, and there are a few terms you should be familiar with:
+Above is a simple binary tree, and here are some terms you need to know:

-Nodes directly connected below a given node are called child nodes, and those directly connected above are called parent nodes.
-For example, the parent node of
+Nodes directly connected below a node are called child nodes, and nodes directly connected above are called parent nodes.
+For example, node

 3